 Who provides the treatment?

 Brachytherapy procedures require involvement of a highly specialised team of medical professionals representing different specialities.
-At the Greater Poland Cancer Centre, such teams consist of four radiation therapists, four medical physicists, two radiological technologists, five surgical nurses, six ward nurses and two medical secretaries.
+At the Greater Poland Cancer Centre, such teams consist of 4 radiation oncologists, 4 medical physicists, 4 radiological technologists, 5 surgical nurses, 8 ward nurses and 3 medical secretaries.

-The Unit houses the Polish Brachytherapy Society and the publishing office of “Journal of Contemporary Brachytherapy”.
+The Unit was the fist house of the Polish Brachytherapy Society and still is the publishing office of the „Journal of Contemporary Brachytherapy”.

-and provides teaching for students of Medicine, Health Sciences and Biotechnology of the Poznań University of Medical Sciences and students of Physics of Poznań and Toruń Universities.
+The Unit provides teaching for students of Medicine and Electroradiology of the Poznań University of Medical Sciences, and students of Physics of Poznań Adam Mickiewicz University.

 Fax Front Office: +48 (61) 88 50 834